Merton model: Mathematical formulation

+This equation and the equity valuation equation above form a pair of simultaneous nonlinear equations that can be solved for $V_0$ and $\sigma_V$.
+The resulting estimates can then be used to calculate $d_2$ and the model-implied probability of default.

 KMV Model

-The practical implementation of Merton’s model has received much attention in recent years.
+The practical implementation of Merton’s model has received much attention in the years around 2013.

 One adaption is the KMV Model (Stephen Kealhofer, John McQuown and Oldřich Vašíček) now offered through Moody's Investors Service.

 The KMV Model modifies the original in defining the probability of default - or "Expected Default Frequency" - as a function of the "Distance to Default", being the difference between the expected asset value at the analysis horizon and the "default point" normalized by the standard deviation of (future) asset returns.
 This default point, in turn, is not simply all debt as above, rather, it is the sum of all short term debt and half the long term debt.